 This section of the South Platte River is prime from June through August, depending upon the amount of water being released from Spinney and Elevenmile Canyon Reservoirs, which get their water from winter snowpack in the drainage basin.
 Spring to summer rainfall may add additional flow.
 Check gauges before going.

-This section of the South Platte river has numerous rapids in the Class II to IV- range, many of which require solid intermediate or higher level whitewater skills to negotiate, especially at higher flows.
+This section of the South Platte river has numerous rapids in the Class II to III+ range, many of which require solid intermediate or higher level whitewater skills to negotiate, especially at higher flows.
 Boulder gardens and occasional log jams make paddling here a run that requires vigilance to avoid serious mishaps.
+The most technical drop is a narrow chute between large boulders located a couple of miles before the final take-out at CR 96 / CR 97.
+It is normally a Class III to III+ drop that may be a little more difficult in high flow conditions.
 Cold water temperatures necessitate wearing water-repelling garments (no cotton) to avoid hypothermia, especially if you take an unplanned swim.
 Most rapids are negotiable by competent boaters who take the time to evaluate the run, then hit their lines.
 None of the rapids in this section are generally life-threatening at normal flows.

-At least four known commercial outfitters offer rentals, shuttles, guided trips and/or river information on the South Platte River.
+There are some commercial outfitters offering rentals, shuttles, guided trips and/or river information on the South Platte River.

-The Decker to Chatfield run is one that most whitewater boaters can really enjoy.
+The Decker run is one that most whitewater boaters can really enjoy.
+It is fun, though not too chal;lenging on Class II to III+ rapids.
 The area is very scenic, less threatening than the Cheesman Canyon run, a little closer to Denver and lacking the potential confrontations that come from disgruntled landowners in the Sportsman's Paradise Club area above.
-This is still a serious whitewater run on a moderate gradient of about 35 fpm with huge boulders to dodge, but is runnable by canoeists, kayakers and rafters during summer months.
-Excellent riverside camping facilities allow trips of 14 or 16 miles to be run.
+This is still a serious whitewater run on a moderate gradient of about 20 fpm with huge boulders to dodge, but is runnable by canoeists, kayakers and rafters during summer months.
+Excellent riverside camping facilities allow trips of up to 16 miles.
 Scenery on this section of the river is remote and very eye-appealing, so bring your camera.
 The lower elevation (just over a mile high) means warmer summertime days than on sections above, though water temperatures will still be cold.
+Expect crowds on weekends!